royweiss1/GPT_Keylogger/README.md

                         Train the framework's first sentences model, with a configuration file.
   --generate <configuration file>, -g <configuration file>
                         Generate mode is used to evaluate the framework, with a configuration file.
-  --play, -p            Plug and Play mode, use the framework for specific samples.
+  --Playground, -p            Playground mode, use the framework for specific samples.
 No configuration file is needed.
 ```

-### Plug and Play ###
+### Playground ###
 This module is the simplest module.
 Use it to try out the framework.
 It can recive two kinds of input:
 1. A sequence of **token** lengths
 2. A sequence of **packet** lengths